 In this approach, the marketing emphasis is put on cosmetic “branding” (a logo, taglines, and visual identity) that provides an “umbrella” that enhances the personal productivity and accommodates the “personal” brands of select consultants.
 Key performance measures include marketing headcount, brochures produced, proposals written, events held, and, most important, partner satisfaction with the order taker.

-The objective of the Growth school is strategic impact that maximizes profitable growth.
+The objective of the Growth school is a strategic impact that maximizes profitable growth.

 The Growth school views marketing’s role as strategic.
 Marketing operates as big-picture thinkers with strong business acumen and a focus on addressing clients’ needs.
 The marketers drive growth by helping the firm to anticipate client needs, develop capabilities and build solutions that meet them.

 Instead of cosmetic brand, these firms emphasize culture (i.e. reinforcing behaviors that build and differentiate the firm’s reputation).
 This school of thought emphasizes strategy and organizational effectiveness.
 It uses a portfolio approach to services and a collective focus on an “ideal client” who provides cost-effective scale and values the firm’s capabilities and solutions.
 In the Growth school, marketing’s metrics and goals are tied to firm-wide strategic goals.
 Key performance measures are pipeline contribution, market share, brand relevance and marketing qualified leads.

 Many partners believe in the clean division of labor of the Productivity school.
 As I said in a previous post, they believe that they have the voice of the client and strategy under control.
 The results would indicate otherwise and partners are the proverbial blind man feeling a single part of an elephant.
 Partners overestimate their ability, wrestle with balancing competing obligations or are not rewarded to complete the important tasks.
 As a result, firms squander marketing investments to optimize productivity instead of driving growth.